telerik/fiddler-docs/knowledge-base/Filters.md

 Filters Reference
 =================

-Fiddler's Filters tab allows you to easily filter and flag traffic displayed in the Fiddler UI, as well as perform some lightweight modifications.
+Fiddler's Filters tab allows you to easily filter and flag traffic displayed in the Fiddler Classic UI, as well as perform some lightweight modifications.

 This article describes the available filtering options and their usage.